BRIEF-Pro: Universal Context Compression with Short-to-Long Synthesis for Fast and Accurate Multi-Hop Reasoning

 Building models capable of compressing very long contexts requires genuinely long, coherent training examples.
 Since most available data consists of shorter documents~\citep{DBLP:conf/emnlp/Yang0ZBCSM18,DBLP:journals/tacl/TrivediBKS22}, our goal is to expand these into extended-context data for robust training.

 \paragraph{Source Location} For each document, we first identify its topic and use this information to locate the corresponding Wikipedia page from which the document originates.
 Specifically, the structured Wikipedia corpus released by~\citet{DBLP:journals/tmlr/IzacardCHRBJG22} is leveraged to efficiently retrieve the most relevant page.
-For documents that cannot be directly matched to an existing Wikipedia page in this corpus, we further turn to the Wikipedia website to search for content on the same topic.
+For documents that cannot be directly matched to an existing Wikipedia page in this corpus, we further turn to the Wikipedia website to search for content on the same topic\footnote{Querying other verifiable, authoritative web sources holds promise for further expanding the scope and ensuring the availability of information beyond fixed, Wikipedia-style text.}.

 \paragraph{Context Expansion} Once the appropriate Wikipedia source is located, the precise position of the document within that page is pinpointed.
 Using this position as a reference, the document can be expanded by including a specified number of sentences before and after its original location, thereby naturally enriching the context and extending the content.
 To control the extent of this expansion, each document is assigned a specific expansion ratio, defined as the number of sentences in the expanded document relative to the original.
-To diversify the context lengths in the training data, the expansion ratio for each document is randomly sampled from a predefined normal distribution.
+To diversify context lengths in the training data, the expansion ratio for each document is randomly sampled from a predefined normal distribution with a mean of 20.
 This approach ensures that the expanded context lengths are, on average, substantially longer, while also maintaining a broad range of context lengths to better support model generalization.